 Organizations begin by completing our Expression of Interest and submitting a few additional documents.
 GHC staff lead a rigorous screening process which may include in-person meetings and follow-up phone calls.
 As part of the selection process, GHC works with partner organizations to craft compelling roles for fellows and establish a cost-sharing plan.

 Global Health Corps works with organizations of all sizes.
 We have different financial models to accommodate the range of organizations with which we work.
-Cost considerations include housing, monthly living stipend for fellows, health or travel accident and illness insurance, vaccinations and prophylaxis, professional development funds, completion award and fellow leadership programming.
+Cost considerations include housing, monthly living stipend for fellows, health insurance, vaccinations and prophylaxis, professional development funds, completion award, and fellow leadership programming.